lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 A person’s current legal name should be used on the ordination record and certificate.

+18.11

+## Setting Apart Members to Serve in Callings

 Members who are called and sustained to most Church positions should be set apart to serve in that position (see [John 15:16](/study/scriptures/nt/john/15?lang=eng&id=p16#p16 "/study/scriptures/nt/john/15?lang=eng&id=p16#p16"); [Doctrine and Covenants 42:11](/study/scriptures/dc-testament/dc/42?lang=eng&id=p11#p11 "/study/scriptures/dc-testament/dc/42?lang=eng&id=p11#p11"); see also [3.4.3.1](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number13-p55#title_number13 "/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number13-p55#title_number13") in this handbook).
 During the setting apart, the person is given (1) authority to act in the calling and (2) words of blessing as guided by the Spirit.

 Stake presidents, bishops, and quorum presidents receive keys of presidency when they are set apart (see [3.4.1.1](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number9-p40#title_number9")).
-However, the word keys should not be used when setting apart members to serve in other callings, including counselors in presidencies.
+However, the word *keys* should not be used when setting apart members to serve in other callings, including counselors in presidencies.

 For information about calling, ordaining, and setting apart bishops, see [30.7](/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number14-p120#title_number14 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number14-p120#title_number14").

+18.11.1

+### Who Performs the Setting Apart

 A setting apart is performed by a Melchizedek Priesthood holder.
 He must receive approval from the leader who holds the appropriate priesthood keys.
 Those who are authorized to perform a setting apart are indicated in [30.8](/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number13-figure12_p15#title_number13 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number13-figure12_p15#title_number13").
 An elder should not act as voice or stand in the circle when a man is set apart to a calling that requires the man to be a high priest.

 Under the direction of the presiding leader, one or more Melchizedek Priesthood holders may participate in a setting apart.
 Presidents are set apart before their counselors.

 A presiding leader may allow a husband or father who holds the Melchizedek Priesthood to stand in the circle for the setting apart of his wife or children even if he is not fully temple worthy (see [18.3](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number5-figure2_p22#title_number5 "/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number5-figure2_p22#title_number5")).

+18.11.2

+### Instructions

 One or more authorized Melchizedek Priesthood holders place their hands lightly on the person’s head.
 Then the one acting as voice: